Arvins254/JavaScript/README.md

 # JavaScript
 javascript lessons
-this is note all the key point in javascript
+this is note all the key points in javascript alert('hello')